 Prepare for Standardized Tests

-Standardized tests should be taken a year to 18 months before you plan on studying.
-Many students take the exams more then once to achieve higher scores.
-There are many websites, books, and tutors available to help you prepare.
+Some U.S. higher education institutions have implemented test optional admissions policies, meaning that they do not require test scores.Under test optional policies, students can still choose to submit standardized test scores as part of their application materials if they believe these scores will strengthen their application, but are not required to do so.
+Standardized tests should be taken a year to 18 months before you plan on starting your degree program.
+Many students take the exams more than once to achieve higher scores.
+There are many websites, books, and courses available to help you prepare.

-English Language Ability Tests
+English Language Proficiency Tests